mantidproject/mantid/dev-docs/source/Standards/AlgorithmDocumentation.rst

 Workflow algorithms
 ===================

 There should be a flow chart for workflow algorithms.
-See `here <FlowchartCreation.html>`__ on how to make one.
+See :ref:`here <FlowchartCreation>` on how to make one.

 Algorithm Directives
 ====================